Quantum state driving: measurements versus pulses: Zeno steering

 with some Hermitian operators $K_j=K_j\otimes I_B$ that rotate the measurement axis.
 The sequence of measurements is done over a duration $\tau$.
 If the joint system $\rho\in\mathcal{B}(\mathcal{H}_S\otimes\mathcal{H}_B)$ is initially

 then the probability that the final state $\rho(\tau)$ is in the projected space of $\Pi_N$ after $N$ measurements is

 where

 and $K\equiv\max_{\forall j}\{||K_j ||_{\infty}\}$ and $||\cdot||_{\infty}$ being the Schatten infinity norm. \end{thm} This result partly resembles the Zeno effect in that Hamiltonian dynamics only affect probabilities in the second order of duration $dt$ (=$\tau/N$).
 In addition, the rotating measurement axis effectively produces another sequence of Hamiltonian driven evolutions for the state.
 After $N$ measurements, the probability that the system never jumped to an orthogonal part is a product of conditional probabilities that each is $1-\mathcal{O}(dt^2)$.
 Therefore, the probability of this event happening is $1-\mathcal{O}(\tau^2/N)$, which approaches 1 at large $N$.
 The exact bound for this success probability requires more careful evaluations and is provided in Supplemental Material.
 Although the bound holds for any set of parameters, it becomes meaningful only if $\epsilon$ is sufficiently small.
-While this does not fully capture the anti-Zeno effect \cite{Kofman2000,PhysRevLett.87.040402,KOSHINO2005191,PhysRevB.81.115307,PhysRevA.82.042109}, which states that a moderately small measurement rate can actually increase the decay rate, one can see that when $\epsilon> 0.57$ the bound becomes negative and no longer provides any usefull information about the success probability.
+One can see that when $\epsilon> 0.57$ the bound becomes negative and no longer provides any usefull information about the success probability.
+In this regime, it is also possible to experience the anti-Zeno effect \cite{Kofman2000,PhysRevLett.87.040402,KOSHINO2005191,PhysRevB.81.115307,PhysRevA.82.042109}, which states that a moderately small measurement rate can actually increase the decay rate.

 Note that the $H_{SB}$ can in general contain the environment's internal Hamiltonian $H_B$.
 However, it is intuitive that $H_B$ should not affect the success probability since $H_B$ commutes with the measurements and $K_j$.
 Therefore, we have